Su-Lemon/QuickFlowchart/README.md

 # QuickFlowchart
-A tool to quickly generate small flowcharts using pseudocode.
+Preparing a simple sample process for regular meetings, notes, etc. using professional flowcharting software is annoying.
+Why not keep it simple?
+This is a tool for quickly generating small flowcharts using pseudo-code.
+It lets you focus on the logic instead of the dazzling GUI.